Industry Specialty

 Tallium

-#4Stockholm, Sweden
+#11Stockholm, Sweden

 Software engineering and consulting company offering full-cycle development, team augmentation, and product design for fintech, healthcare, and education.

-Blue Digital Studio
+Blue Digital Studio (BLVE)

-Verified#5Budapest, Hungary
+Verified#12Budapest, Hungary

-Blue Digital Studio is a strategy-led design and organizational development studio working at the intersection of products, teams, and leadership decisions.
+Blue Digital Studio (BLVE) is a strategy-led design and organizational development boutique working at the intersection of products, teams, and leadership decisions.
+We specialize in Human Capacity Design, a unique methodology dedicated to optimizing digital product development by eliminating the industry’s most hidden waste: costly rework.
 We support organizations in making complex situations understandable and actionable, from early strategic framing to everyday operational clarity.
-Our work focuses on the quality of interpretation.
-We help leaders and teams see what is actually happening in their systems, identify meaningful decision points, and move toward directions that create sustainable business and human impact.
-Our approach integrates product thinking, service design, and organizational dynamics through a bio-psycho-social lens.
-We have partnered with organizations such as GE Healthcare, UniCredit, Telekom, LEGO, MOME, and international institutions, supporting product development, service transformation, leadership alignment, and capability building.
-Our engagements often take place in complex environments where strategy, structure, and human behavior are closely connected.
-Blue Digital Studio works through consulting, facilitation, mentoring, and education.
-Our focus is long-term value creation: clearer decisions, more resilient teams, and systems that support both performance and people.
+Our work focuses on the quality of interpretation, helping leaders and teams see what is actually happening in their systems to identify meaningful decision points and move toward directions that create sustainable business and human impact.
+Our approach integrates product thinking and service design through a bio-psycho-social lens and a neuro-inclusive strategy.
+We ensure that systems not only perform but also support the people within them, including full compliance with the European Accessibility Act (EAA).
+We have partnered with global organizations such as GE Healthcare, UniCredit, Telekom, LEGO, and MOME, supporting product development, service transformation, leadership alignment, and capability building in high-stakes, complex environments.

 Ekohe

-#6Paris, France
+#13Paris, France

 Global technology consultancy with offices in Tokyo, Shanghai, Paris, and New York, focused on AI, machine learning, and full-stack development.